 Perhaps the most meaningful opportunities to teach and learn happen on an informal basis in the hallways, dormitories, and dining hall.
 Informal education is an easy, no-cost, and relationship building method to engage students in nutrition topics.
 Some centers support their formal nutrition education, such as lesson plans and fieldtrips, through teaching moments or situations that arise that seem to be optimal settings to discuss nutrition and health.
 Some of these occasions may be:

 - During new student orientation.
-Food service and health and wellness managers and other staff members can take a few minutes to address the importance of developing healthy eating habits and how this can affect employability.
+Food service and health and wellness directors and other staff members can take a few minutes to address the importance of developing healthy eating habits and how this can affect employability.
 Use real-world examples in your talk.

 - In the cafeteria.
 Students can benefit from the presence of staff members in the cafeteria.
 Some centers have reported that when staff eat and socialize with students, student behavior and the dining environment improve.
 Staff can use the time that students are eating to discuss each others' food selections and ideas about food and nutrition.
 Use examples of items on each person's plate or beverage choice to illustrate nutrition concepts.
 Encourage students to eat more fruits and vegetables during this time and to limit their sweets and sugary beverages.